fiee/croisee/README.rst

 To mark cells as “blockers” (black fields), press space (and again to remove the block).

+If you want to move the contents of the grid, click on the diagonal arrow cross button to show the move buttons around the grid.
+Then you can move single rows or columns (thin arrow buttons) or the whole grid (fat arrow buttons).
+Afterwards save to fix the blockers.

 To set a number as start-of-word mark, press # (number sign).
 The numbering works automatically.
 A question field is added to the horizontal and/or vertical list,